 This shows that the poorest 60% of households had negative financial wealth (debt greater than savings)

 - UK wealth.
 Source: UK Communities – housing wealth pdf

-Reasons for Wealth Inequality in UK
+Reasons for wealth inequality in the UK

 - Pension inequality.
 In recent years, richer households have been able to increase their private sector pension contributions.
 (Private pension wealth makes the largest contribution to total wealth for the wealthiest 30 per cent of households.)
-The increased importance of pensions has occurred despite poor stock market returns reducing value of some pensions and asset trusts.
+The increased importance of pensions has occurred despite poor stock market returns reducing the value of some pensions and asset trusts.

 - Property Prices.

-- Ability to Save.
+- Ability to save.
 People on low income rarely have the ability to save.
 They have a very high marginal propensity to consume.
 People on higher incomes have a lower marginal propensity to consume, after buying necessities, they have an ability to save (e.g. for private pensions and personal savings account.

 - Increased income inequality.
 Since the 1970s, there has been a widening of income inequality.
 This has contributed towards greater wealth inequality.
 See also: rising income inequality